 Job safety analysis is very important for all industries that face safety issues frequently.
 Typical industries that must include job safety analysis in their work culture are Oil and gas, construction, mining, power industries, electrical, etc. Working professionals from such industries should be constantly vigilant of potential hazard scenarios in the workplace.
-Even though all kind of jobs irrespective of their type should be included for job safety analysis, companies can prepare a priority list as follows:
+Even though all kinds of jobs irrespective of their type should be included in job safety analysis, companies can prepare a priority list as follows:

 - All jobs with the potential to cause fatality.

 - All jobs with the highest injury rates/ Fire and explosion incidents.

 - All jobs where human error can lead to severe accidents, fires, or explosions.